 “As a world leader in this approach, CBM knows Community Based Inclusive Development is the best guarantee that communities can break the cycle of disability and poverty,” Ms Edge said.

-“This in turn ensures the essential health (including rehabilitation), education, labour and other community services are created, or gaps in existing services filled, to meet the needs of persons with disabilities and their families.”
+“This in turn ensures that essential health (including rehabilitation), education, labour and other community services are created, or gaps in existing services filled, to meet the needs of people with disabilities and their families.”

 The Leave No One Behind report advocates specifically for the Australian Government to continue its leadership role in disability inclusive development and support Pacific stakeholders to develop and implement a multi-donor funding mechanism to support disability inclusion in the Pacific.